scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 ## Kexts：
 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.
+> Crucial drivers that are necessary for you to succeed.

 1. Lili Kext
    - https://github.com/acidanthera/Lilu/releases [^1]